 Absences Parents are to call the school office before 8:00 a.m. on days their child will be absent.
+Students arriving after 8:15am will be marked tardy.
 To avoid disruptions to the learning process, parents are encouraged to schedule medical and dental appointments as well as vacations and other non-school activities around the school day and the school calendar.
 Work will not be provided ahead of a planned vacation, but will be available upon return.